 Percent Daily Value (DV) on the Nutrition Facts label is a guide to the nutrients in one serving of food.
-For example, if the label lists 15 percent for calcium, it means that one serving provides 15 percent of the calcium you need each day.
+For example, if the label lists 15% for calcium, it means that one serving provides 15% of the calcium you need each day.

 DVs are based on a 2,000-calorie diet for healthy adults.
 Even if your diet is higher or lower in calories, you can still use the DV as a guide.
-For example, it tells you whether a food is high or low in a specific nutrient:
+For example, it tells you whether a food is high or low in a specific nutrient, defined as follows:

-- 5 percent or less of a nutrient is low.
+- Low: 5% or less of a nutrient

 Note that the Food and Drug Administration hasn't set a DV for trans fat.
 That's because experts recommend that Americans avoid foods with trans fat and partially hydrogenated oils.